-And, of course, there are plenty more potential legal issues not worth detailing here.
+These are just a few of the many legal issues you might need to address.
 These aren’t all issues for everybody, and that’s the point.
-The biggest reason you need a lawyer, whether you know it or not, is not to draft the documents properly—it’s to identify all the particular issues you need to watch out for in your particular situation.
-That is the primary thing law school does: it trains lawyers to spot as many legal issues as possible.
+The biggest reason you need a lawyer is not to draft the documents properly (though that’s important)—it’s to spot all the issues you need to address in your particular situation.

 I found another way to do estate planning

-So the problem is that you know you need a will, and you don’t trust yourself to spot all the legal issues or draft the documents properly, but hiring a lawyer is expensive, inconvenient, and time-consuming.
+So you know you need a will, and you don’t trust yourself to spot all the legal issues or draft the documents properly.
+Hiring a lawyer, though, is expensive, inconvenient, and time-consuming.
+You’re trapped between two extremes.
 It’s a perfect storm that explains why so many people “just haven’t gotten around to it.”

-When I started my own law practice, I was determined to be different.
+When I started my practice, I was determined to be different.
 I didn’t want to do estate planning the same way it had always been done.
 I thought there must be a better way.
 A more affordable and simpler way.
-I started by keeping my estate planning documents themselves short and simple; not basic, like a boilerplate form, but not stuffed full of unneeded legalese and pompous wording.
+I started by keeping my estate planning documents short and simple; not basic, like a boilerplate form, but not stuffed full of legalese and fluffy wording.
 I kept my overhead low; I didn’t lease a fancy office or hire an employee.
 I charged only flat fees, never hourly, and kept them as low as I could.
 But in the end, I found myself following the same basic process of one-on-one meetings with clients over several weeks.
-My fees were very reasonable, but still out of reach for the kind of clients I’d like to serve most.
+My fees were quite reasonable compared to other lawyers, but still out of reach for the kind of clients I’d like to serve most.
 I found there was a floor to how low my fees could go.

-But then I found a different way to do simple estate planning.
+Then I discovered a different way to do estate planning.
 A way that allowed a large group of people to get good but simple estate plans with advice from attorneys.
 A way that made the estate planning fast.
 A way that made it affordable.
-A way that has already been done in Wisconsin for years.
+A way that, surprisingly, has already been done in Wisconsin for years.

-This way of estate planning is how Wills for Heroes works.
+It’s the way Wills for Heroes does estate planning.
 Wills for Heroes is a charitable program (it relies on donations and volunteers) that gives simple estate planning to first responders for free.
 Here’s how it works: